Craigleith: History and wildlife

 Historically, Craigleith was a rabbit warren, where the animals were deliberately bred for food.
 Rabbits were wiped out by myxomatosis in the 1950s.
 They were mysteriously re-introduced onto the island in 2008, and some have been seen recently.

 In 1814, Sir Hew Dalrymple purchased the island from North Berwick Town Council.

 The puffin colony on Craigleith, once one of the largest in Britain with 28,000 pairs, became endangered from 1999 onwards, due to an invasion of the non-endemic plant tree mallow, thriving with warmer winters, which choked the puffins' burrows, preventing them from rearing their chicks, or "pufflings".
 An ongoing project, SOS Puffin, led by the Scottish Seabird Centre at North Berwick, was launched early in 2007 after one of the Centre's volunteers, Maggie Sheddan, noticed the ever-decreasing numbers of puffins.
 Since then, hundreds of volunteers have been working hard to rid the island of the problem, ferried out by boat from the Seabird Centre during the winter months, when the puffins are out at sea.
 Initial results show signs that the puffins are starting to return to the island to breed.
 Cormorants, shags and guillemots breed here.

 The Scottish Seabird Centre has solar-powered cameras on the islands which transmit images of the puffins and other wildlife on the island via live webcams.
 Daily boat trips around the island have been made since 2008.

+In 2026 Hew Dalrymple sold the island, along with the neighbouring Bass Rock, to RSPB Scotland.